Six-month checkup: How Canada and the world are faring against the novel coronavirus

 "It doesn't help if one country is doing great and another is not," he said.

 "No country is in this alone.
 We have to fight this all together."

 The COVID-19 map looks a lot different today than it did even three months ago, when Canadians were waking up to the realization that business and school closures weren't going to be short-term measures.

 Forget about China, Italy and New York.
 If you want to know where the novel coronavirus is wreaking the most havoc now, focus on Latin America, India and Arizona.
 And Florida.
 And Texas.
 And some other southern states.

 The U.S. is hitting record highs in its daily new case counts, largely driven by skyrocketing totals in states that had been among the first to reopen schools and businesses.
 Many aspects of life in these states are once again being closed, including bars in Texas and beaches in the Miami area.

-Dr. Matthew Oughton, director of the infectious disease training program at McGill University Health Centre, told CTV News Channel on Sunday that these states had removed their lockdown-like measures "far too soon, before they were even close to having flattened their curve," which directly caused the current high caseloads.
+Dr. Matthew Oughton, an infectious disease specialist based at the Jewish General Hospital in Montreal, told CTV News Channel on Sunday that these states had removed their lockdown-like measures "far too soon, before they were even close to having flattened their curve," which directly caused the current high caseloads.